marcglasberg/fast_immutable_collections/README.md

 [performance_java_immutable]: https://github.com/brianburton/java-immutable-collections/wiki/Comparative-Performance

-### 1.3.
+### 13.1.3.
 JS

 1. [immutable-js][immutable_js]

     - Immutable data cannot be changed once created, leading to much simpler application development, no defensive copying, and enabling advanced memoization and change detection techniques with simple logic.
 Persistent data presents a mutative API which does not update the data in-place, but instead always yields new updated data.
     - Alan Kay: The last thing you wanted any programmer to do is mess with internal state even if presented figuratively.
 It is unfortunate that much of what is called "object-oriented programming" today is simply old style programming with fancier constructs.
         - [React.js Conf 2015 &ndash; Immutable Data and React][immutable_data_react_lecture]
     - These data structures are highly efficient on modern JavaScript VMs by using structural sharing via hash maps tries and vector tries as popularized by Clojure and Scala, minimizing the need to copy or cache data.
     - Immutable collections should be treated as *values* rather than *objects*.
-While objects represent some thing which could change over time, a value represents the state of that thing at a particular instance of time.
+While objects represent something which could change over time, a value represents the state of that thing at a particular instance of time.
 This principle is most important to understanding the appropriate use of immutable data.
 In order to treat Immutable.js collections as values, it's important to use the `Immutable.is()` function or `.equals()` method to determine value equality instead of the `===` operator which determines object *reference identity*.
     - If an object is immutable, it can be "copied" simply by making another reference to it instead of copying the entire object.
 Because a reference is much smaller than the object itself, this results in memory savings and a potential boost in execution speed for programs which rely on copies (such as an undo-stack).

 [immutable_data_react_lecture]: https://youtu.be/I7IdS-PbEgI

 [immutable_js]: https://github.com/immutable-js/immutable-js

-## 2. Articles
+## 13.2.
+Articles

 1. [Discussion on the Performance of Immutable Collections][performance_discussion]

     - Kevin Bourrillion: "Raw CPU speed?
 To a first order of approximation, the performance is the same.
       Heck, to a second order of approximation, it's the same, too.
 These kinds of performance differences are nearly always absolutely dwarfed by bigger concerns &mdash; I/O, lock contention, memory leaks, algorithms of the wrong big-O complexity, sheer coding errors, failure to properly reuse data once obtained (which may be solved by "caching" or simply by structuring the code better), etc. etc. etc."
     - If you measure your isolated component and it performs better than competitors, then it is better in isolation.
 If it doesn't perform as expected in the system, it's because its design doesn't fit, the specifications are probably wrong.
         - Systems are bigger than the sum of its components, but they are finite and can have their external interactions abstracted away.
             - So I kind of disagree with Bourrillion's answer.

 1. [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]

-- [The difference between *readable*, *read-only* and * immutable* collections][3_types_of_collections].
+    - [The difference between *readable*, *read-only* and *immutable* collections][3_types_of_collections].
     - Basically, the `UnmodifiableListMixin` also exists in Java.
 For more, check [Arkanon's answer][arkanon_answer].
-- I enjoy entertaining the idea that of all the code written in java and running on millions of computers all over the world, every day, around the clock, about half the total clock cycles must be wasted doing nothing but making safety copies of collections that are being returned by functions.
+    - I enjoy entertaining the idea that of all the code written in Java and running on millions of computers all over the world, every day, around the clock, about half the total clock cycles must be wasted doing nothing but making safety copies of collections that are being returned by functions.
 (And garbage-collecting these collections milliseconds after their creation.)
         - From [Mike Nakis' answer][mike_nakis_answer].
         - Now, an interface like Collection which would be missing the `add()`, `remove()` and `clear()` methods would not be an `ImmutableCollection` interface; it would be an `UnmodifiableCollection` interface.
 As a matter of fact, there could never be an `ImmutableCollection` interface, because immutability is a nature of an implementation, not a characteristic of an interface.
 I know, that's not very clear; let me explain.
     - [Ben Rayfield on recursiveness][ben_rayfield_recursiveness]

 1. [MarcG's question on the behavior of `List.unmodifiable`][marcelo_list_unmodifiable]

     - `List.unmodifiable` does create a new list.
 And it's `O(N)`.
+    - MarcG is the main author of this package.

 1. [Immutable Collections In Java &ndash; Not Now, Not Ever][immutable_collections_java_not_now_not_ever]

-- Originally, unmodifiable marked an instance that offered no mutability (by throwing UnsupportedOperationException on mutating methods) but may be changed in other ways (maybe because it was just a wrapper around a mutable collection).
+    - Originally, unmodifiable marked an instance that offered no mutability (by throwing `UnsupportedOperationException` on mutating methods) but may be changed in other ways (maybe because it was just a wrapper around a mutable collection).
     - An immutable collection of secret agents might sound an awful lot like an immutable collection of immutable secret agents, but the two are not the same.
-The immutable collection may not be editable by adding/removing/clearing/etc, but, if secrets agents are mutable (although the lack of character development in spy movies seems to suggest otherwise), that doesn’t mean the collection of agents as a whole is immutable.
+The immutable collection may not be editable by adding/removing/clearing/etc, but, if secret agents are mutable (although the lack of character development in spy movies seems to suggest otherwise), that doesn’t mean the collection of agents as a whole is immutable.
     - *Immutability is not an absence of mutation, it’s a guarantee there won’t be mutation*.
     - Converting old code to a new immutability hierarchy may be source-incompatible.

 1. [Faster Purely Functional Data Structures for Java][faster_java_functional_data_structures]

     - Use unifying interfaces for more flexibility with respect to implementations.
     - Laziness in copying is key to performance.
     - *Persistent collections are immutable collections with efficient copy-on-write operations.*
     - [Chris Osaki's thesis on *Purely Functional Data Structures*][osaki_thesis]
     - [Extreme Cleverness: Functional Data Structures in Scala - Daniel Spiewak][spiewak_lecture]
-- [Clojure Data Structures Part 1 - Rich Hickey][hickey_lecture]
+    - [Clojure Data Structures Part 1 - Rich Hickey (the creator of Clojure)][hickey_lecture]

 1. [How can List be faster than native arrays?][how_can_lists_be_faster_than_arrays]

     - Structural sharing makes an immutable list be faster than a native array in JS.
     - `List` is an implementation of an immutable data-structure called relaxed *radix balanced trees*.
     - Not all operations are faster...
     - [`List` on Github][list_github]

 [3_types_of_collections]: https://softwareengineering.stackexchange.com/a/222052/344810